Grandparents' legal rights

 My grandchildren’s parents are separating, do I have any rights to keep seeing them?

 So often grandparents play a significant role in the upbringing, and care of their grandchildren.
-But it’s important to understand that this does not give them any legal rights under parental responsibilities.
+But it’s important to understand that this does not give them any legal rights.

 Unfortunately, when parents separate or divorce, especially acrimoniously, many grandparents are left out in the cold unable to gain access to their grandchildren.